jwplayer/jw-design-library/README.md

 3. Ensure that your local `/dist` folder and version # are correct
 5. If all is well: `npm publish`
 6. `@design/jw-design-library` will reflect the new version [here](https://npm-registry.longtailvideo.com/-/web/detail/@design/jw-design-library)
-7. Draft a release in this repo & note updates and breaking changes
+7. [Draft a release](https://github.com/jwplayer/jw-design-library/releases) with a changelog of updates and :boom: breaking changes

 <hr>